8 expert-recommended lead generation best practices

 Stephen Desch, Senior ADR at UserGems, echoes Wang’s thought on the increased focus on doing more with less.
 “From what I've seen, this has come in the form of headcount and tech stack reduction.”

-“However, what every organization has, and isn't reducing, is a CRM/database of contacts,” says Desch.
-“In most scenarios, when contacts change jobs, the record becomes outdated and therefore no longer valuable.
+“However, every organization maintains a CRM/database of contacts,” says Desch.
+“In most scenarios, when contacts change jobs, the record becomes outdated and loses its value.
 But with UserGems, you can resurrect your outdated contacts providing your teams with warm pathways into new accounts.”

 Desch adds, “Something I've been reminding myself and my customers of is this quote from Ernest Hemingway, ‘Now is no time to think of what you do not have.
 Think of what you can do with what there is.’
-Be sure that you are making the most of what you have.”
+Make the most of what you have.”

 5 lead generation tips from experts